Home Page

 Planning and Environment Committee

-A meeting of the Planning and Environment Committee will be held on Monday, 3 March 2025 at 7pm in the Council Chamber of the Municipal Buildings, High East Street, Dorchester, DT1 1HF
+A meeting of the Planning and Environment Committee will be held on Monday, 7 April 2025 at 7pm in the Council Chamber of the Municipal Buildings, High East Street, Dorchester, DT1 1HF.

 Planning Applications for Comment